-The islanders at Hrísey could sense his presence late at night and heard him roaring.
-Some people saw this frightening ghost and described him as a dog, a cat and a string of fog - but most of the islanders described him as a skeleton-bull dragging a bloody loose skin behind on his tail.
+The Islanders at Hrísey could sense his presence late at night and heard him roaring.
+Some people saw this frightening ghost and described him like a dog, a cat and a string of fog - but most of the islanders described him as a skeleton-bull dragging a bloody loose skin behind on his tail!

 The sorcerer first conjured up the ghost to haunt a poor woman who had rejected his love.
 Then the horrible ghost grew stronger and stronger and started to hunt the sorcerer and his family - some say it is still out there somewhere roaming about!!

-It is so much fun visiting this area and there are just myriad of interesting places to visit and things to do around here.
-So I have added several blogs on this area:
+It is so much fun visiting this area and there are just a myriad of interesting places to visit and things to do around here.

 This is part I in my series of travel-blogs on Eyjafjörður fjord - join me on a tour of the longest fjord of Iceland: